 Check out Pinterest for more creative, upcycling ideas!

 After a bit of investigating, I did find that some diabetes supplies can be put in your household recycling bins.

 Syringe caps can be recycled in areas that recycle bottle caps.
-The tops of the built-in inserters on inset®, insetII®s, mio®, Mio30®, Autosoft90® and Autosoft30® can also be recycled.
+The tops of the built-in inserters on inset®, insetII®s, mio®, Mio30®, Autosoft90® and Autosoft30® are all pieces of diabetes waste that can be recycled.
 Please ensure proper disposal of the insertion needles, however.
-If you use an OmniPod, you can take part in the Eco-pod program.
-It allows you to return pods to Diabetes Express for recycling.

 If you are like me, you may still feel like there is a lot of waste in diabetes care but I was surprised to read a study that showed that there may not be as much as we think.
 A person consuming one soft drink or one beer in a can only every three days has a similar impact on the environment as eleven insulin pump patients using one infusion set each in the same time period.
 Let me repeat that….one beverage can every three days creates the same amount of waste as eleven pumpers who use one infusion set each!